-Given several studies identifying retail delis as contributing to the risk of listeriosis from RTE foods in the United States and limited understanding of the extent to which certain retail food safety practices mitigate these food safety risks, the White House Food Safety Work Group identified the conduct of a food safety risk assessment as a priority to guide efforts to prevent L. monocytogenes cross contamination at retail to protect public health.
-This interagency risk assessment fulfills this White House priority through in-depth evaluations of the extent to which certain retail food safety practices mitigate the risk of listeriosis and identifies those practices that contribute to this risk.
+Given that there are several studies identifying retail delis as contributing to the risk of listeriosis from RTE foods in the U.S., and given the limited understanding of the extent to which certain retail food safety practices mitigate these food safety risks, the White House Food Safety Work Group identified the conduct of a food safety risk assessment as a priority, to guide efforts to prevent L. monocytogenes cross contamination at retail, for protection of the public health.
+This interagency risk assessment fulfills this White House priority through in-depth evaluations of the extent to which certain retail food safety practices mitigate the risk of listeriosis and identifies practices that contribute to the risk.